-Administration of the study drug will be performed twice daily by delegated research staff or senior ward nurses who have received specific training from research staff in study drug administration, completion of syringe reconciliation documentation and AE awareness and will continue until the participant is considered fit enough for discharge from the treating centre.
+Administration of the study drug will be performed twice daily by delegated research staff or appropriately trained ward nurses and will continue until the participant is considered fit enough for discharge from the treating centre.
 Some attrition is expected due to the high mortality associated with aSAH (9% overall in 6 months but mortality is included in the primary outcome mRS).
 Patients with aSAH are routinely followed up by the neurosurgical team for at least 6 months and tend to remain in contact with their treating team throughout this period.